 There are no claims made against the estate.

-If the estate is more complex, and is taxable, meaning that we need to complete a full inheritance tax account, we are likely to spend nearer 40 hours in dealing with it.
-In that situation our costs might be in the region of £11,500 plus VAT and disbursements.
+If the estate is more complex, and is taxable, meaning that we need to complete a full inheritance tax account, we are more likely to charge our premium rate of £330 per hour.
+We are likely to spend nearer 40 hours in dealing with it.
+In that situation our costs might be in the region of £13,000 plus VAT and disbursements and expenses.
 Whether 40 hours will be required will depend upon the nature of the assets, for example stock exchange investments, and whether there are multiple beneficiaries.
 Similarly, if income tax returns are required, either to the date of death or during the administration period (or both) this will lead to more time being spent.

-If an estate includes agricultural or business property assets and Inheritance tax is payable despite claiming any applicable reliefs, the administration may well take in excess of 12 months as additional time will be required in negotiating with the District Valuation Office, HMRC share valuation division and other branches of HMRC to agree the valuations of those assets before clearance can be obtained.
+If an estate includes agricultural or business property assets, we may also apply the higher hourly charging rate of £330 plus VAT, disbursements and expenses.
+Inheritance tax is payable despite claiming any applicable reliefs, the administration may well take in excess of 12 months as additional time will be required in negotiating with the District Valuation Office, HMRC share valuation division and other branches of HMRC to agree the valuations of those assets before clearance can be obtained.

 These fees do not include conveyancing work associated with the sale or transfer the property once Probate has been granted.

-We will incur disbursements on your behalf.
+We will incur disbursements and expenses on your behalf.
 These are expenses related to your matter and payable to third parties.
 These would typically include the following;

 - Probate court fee £155

-- Bankruptcy searches £2.00 per Executor and beneficiary
+- Bankruptcy searches £2.00 plus VAT per Executor and beneficiary

 - Statutory notice in the London Gazette and local newspaper £210 plus VAT